SturDs/HtmlEditorMVC/README.md

-# RichHtmlEditorMVC
+# RichTextHtmlEditorMVC
-This is a Rich HTML Editor in MVC Razor
+This is a Rich Text HTML Editor in MVC Razor

 It easy to use and custom as you like.